observethesun/zurich_catalogs/README.md

 We welcome contributions via Issues and Pull-Requests to this repository with errors corrections.

-For visual estimation of the digitization results we provide ```.pdf``` files with original and digitized pages on the website [AIP]().
+For visual estimation of the digitization results we provide ```.pdf``` files with page-by-page comparison of original and digitized tables in [Dropbox](https://www.dropbox.com/scl/fo/4bp33o3hwui5oudogjk2e/h?dl=0&rlkey=kqcxesk63ui6vjjzk3jqxa8e1).

 ### Citing this work
 ```
 E. Illarionov, R. Arlt.
 Reconstruction of the solar activity from the catalogs of the Zurich observatory.
-2022
+2022.
 ```